 Set out below is a list of current and upcoming events at the partner monasteries and nunneries.
 (All dates are given in day/month/year format.)

 To register for an event, please complete your registration for the event before its closing date.
 You will have the option to offer a voluntary donation (with an optional dedication) at the time you register.
-If you are new to Gompa select here.

 If you have registered for an event and wish to view the available webcast, select My Sponsorships / Events from the Navigation Menu; then select the 'View webcast' button for the event.